invoice-observer/invoice-core-app/README.md

 ## Project Status

-In active development.
+Mostly finished, not completely yet reviewed.
 See the [project board](https://github.com/users/e-danz/projects/2) for current priorities and progress tracking.